kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 **Beta**, gated on:

-- Upstream `GenericWorkload` beta-on-by-default with stable v1alpha2 field names; LWS `GangScheduling=true` by default.
+- Upstream `GenericWorkload` beta-on-by-default, with LWS selecting a supported upstream Workload / PodGroup API version and documenting any required migration across alpha API versions (for example, v1alpha2 to v1alpha3 / v1beta1); LWS `GangScheduling=true` by default.
 - Per-PodGroup unschedulable status surfaced on the LWS object (condition / event).
 - Integration coverage for the lifecycle invariants above.
 - A validated PodGroup ownership model under the mandatory upstream deletion-protection finalizer.
 Before beta, LWS either keeps the leader-pod controller ownerRef with documented correctness across leader pod recreation, scale-down, and `maxSurge`, or switches to an LWS-owned or revision-keyed PodGroup lifecycle that avoids same-name PodGroup deletion races.
-- A chosen path for re-enabling Size mutability under the mandatory deletion-protection finalizer, in priority order: (1) push upstream `gang.minCount` mutability so PodGroups can be patched in place; (2) switch to revision-keyed PodGroup names (`<lws-name>-<group-index>-<rev>`) that let old PodGroups GC naturally — contingent on the upstream finalizer treating an absent/deleted pod as terminal.
+- A chosen path for re-enabling Size mutability under the mandatory deletion-protection finalizer, in priority order: (1) adopt upstream `gang.minCount` mutability once it is available in LWS's supported API version so PodGroups can be patched in place; (2) switch to revision-keyed PodGroup names (`<lws-name>-<group-index>-<rev>`) that let old PodGroups GC naturally — contingent on the upstream finalizer treating an absent/deleted pod as terminal.
-- No API rename — the same struct gains stabilized upstream knobs (`MinResources`, hierarchical / per-role from KEP-6012) additively.
+- No LWS API rename — the same `spec.gangScheduling` struct gains stabilized upstream knobs (`MinResources`, hierarchical / per-role from KEP-6012) additively.

 **GA**: upstream `GenericWorkload` GA + LWS gate removed + production signal from beta.